Surviving and Thriving During the Holiday Season: Tips for Patients & Caregivers

 I’m going away for the holidays!
 What do I do to plan for my medications while I’m away?

 It is important to think about this before you leave!
 It is possible to get a "vacation override" through your drug plan to get more than a one month supply of medication.
 But, often your physician or physician's office will need to call your insurance company to request this over-ride.
 Be sure you communicate clearly with the doctor's office about 1) where you are traveling to, 2) the dates you will be gone, and 3) which drugs you will need a supply of while away.
 Sometimes, you may be asked by the insurance company to supply a copy of your itinerary, plane tickets or travel plans.
-It is best to start this process EARLY-at least 2 weeks before you leave for your trip.
-With clear communication, it is very easy to get this issues resolved so that you can enjoy your trip!
+It is best to start this process early: at least 2 weeks before you leave for your trip.
+With clear communication, it is very easy to get these issues resolved so that you can enjoy your trip!

 Make sure you travel with your doctor's phone number should you need medical attention while out of town.
 It's a good idea to have a written summary of your treatment to carry with should you need to go to an ER while out of town.
 Get forms to create your treatment records.
 Carry your medications in your carry-on bags so you don't risk losing them in checked luggage.